boldflight/BibleConverter/test_EPUB/output/2cor.md

 [10] always carrying around in our body the death of Jesus, so that the life of Jesus may also be made visible in our body.
 [11] For we who are alive are constantly being handed over to death for Jesus’ sake, so that the life of Jesus may also be made visible in our mortal body.
 [12] As a result, death is at work in us, but life is at work in you.
-[13] But since we have the same spirit of faith as that shown in what has been written, “I believed; therefore I spoke,” we also believe, therefore we also speak.
+[13] But since we have the same spirit of faith as that shown in what has been written, “**_I believed; therefore I spoke_**,” we also believe, therefore we also speak.
 [14] We do so because we know that the one who raised up Jesus will also raise us up with Jesus and will bring us with you into his presence.
 [15] For all these things are for your sake, so that the grace that is including more and more people may cause thanksgiving to increase to the glory of God.
 [16] Therefore we do not despair, but even if our physical body is wearing away, our inner person is being renewed day by day.